Arts & Culture

-You can read more about these subjects below and in our curriculum document.
+You can read more about all these subjects here and in our curriculum document.

 Reception children study art and culture in the Foundation Stage Curriculum through Expressive Art and Design and Understanding the World.
 From year 1 children move into the National Curriculum where they are taught key content and skills from the different subjects as outlined in the National Curriculum, this is planned within thematic units or topics.

 For every child is an artist.
 The problem is how to remain an artist once we grow up.